-- 1.11 Pay progression for the penultimate and final pay points in pay bands 8c, 8d and 9 will be dependent upon the achievement of locally determined levels of performance.
-Staff will progress through the last two pay points in these pay bands only when they are assessed as having met the required level of performance. - 1.12 Pay progression for this level of performance will be non-recurring and reviewed on an annual basis5.
+1.11 Pay progression beyond the first four pay points in pay bands 8C, 8D and 9 will be dependent upon the achievement of locally determined levels of performance.
+Staff will progress through the last two pay points in these pay bands only when they are assessed as having met the required level of performance.

+1.12 Pay progression for this level of performance will be nonrecurring and reviewed on an annual basis.
 When an individual who holds an annually earned pay point has not met the required level of performance and delivery for a given year, they will have one annually earned pay point withdrawn.
-The last two pay points in pay bands 8C, 8D and 9 (the annually earned points) will not be subject to pay protection6.
+The last two pay points in pay bands 8C, 8D and 9 (the annually earned points) will not be subject to pay protection.